You control who has access to your Cloud Storage buckets and objects and what level of access they have.

 When you create a bucket, you should decide whether you want to apply permissions using uniform or fine-grained access.

-Uniform (recommended): Uniform bucket-level access allows you to use Cloud Identity and Access Management (Cloud IAM) alone to manage permissions.
-Cloud IAM applies permissions to all the objects contained inside the bucket or groups of objects with common name prefixes.
-Cloud IAM also allows you to use features that are not available when working with ACLs, such as Cloud IAM Conditions and Cloud Audit Logs.
+Uniform (recommended): Uniform bucket-level access allows you to use Identity and Access Management (IAM) alone to manage permissions.
+IAM applies permissions to all the objects contained inside the bucket or groups of objects with common name prefixes.
+IAM also allows you to use features that are not available when working with ACLs, such as IAM Conditions and Cloud Audit Logs.

 Recommended bucket architecture